kay-wong/kay-wong.github.io/_posts/2021-03-15-outreachy-wikimedia-internship-wrapup.md

 abstract: "As I reflect on my internship journey, it's amazing to see how far I've come, and how much there is to be thankful for.
 So without much further ado, here is my final wrap-up blog post on my Outreachy internship with the Wikimedia Foundation ... "
 ---

-I'm finally publishing my final blog post, which has been long overdue.
+I'm finally publishing my last Outreachy blog, which has been long overdue.
 Though my internship officially ended at the beginning of March, I was working with my mentors on submitting the results of my internship as a conference paper.
 It was hectic, but also a really exciting experience!

 As I reflect on my internship journey, it's amazing to see how far I've come, and how much there is to be thankful for.
-So without much further ado, here is my final wrap-up blog post on my Outreachy internship with the Wikimedia Foundation.
+So without much further ado, here is my final wrap-up post on my Outreachy internship with the Wikimedia Foundation.

 <br>
 <br>